 Cape San Blas

 Cape San Blas is home to long-loved restaurants and bars, and of course, seafood is on the menu.
+Enjoy house-smoked BBQ from locally owned The Smokehouse on CSB.
 Have Cajun-style seafood at Skully’s Low Country Boil or experience the family-friendly vibe at LongBill’s.
 For some adult fun, listen to live music and partake in Florida craft beer at Scallop RePUBlic.
 And if you need a refresher after a day on the beach, Cone Heads 8020 offers options besides seafood, including burgers, draft beer, and ice cream.
 Visitors can also satisfy their sweet tooth with small-batch cake donuts at Weber’s Little Donut Shop.

 If you had a successful day fishing or opt to stay in for the evening, many Cape & Coast beach homes have large, fully stocked kitchens.
 So, grab some fresh-caught seafood from the neighborhood market St. Joe Shrimp Company or get gourmet to go from Gourmet Chef Now, and dine at your vacation home with friends and family.